syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/End-user-Capability.md

 ## Key binding

 EditControl provides shortcut key support for all editing and navigation operations.
 Also provides a built-in window for modifying the key mapping of shortcut operations.
-This can be done in the designer using the Keys Binding dialog as illustrated in the fiven procedure:
+This can be done in the designer using the Keys Binding dialog as illustrated in the given procedure:

    1. In the Editor Keys Binding dialog box, select the desired standard command.
 The default shortcuts assigned for a particular command are listed in the combobox under the Shortcut(s) for selected command: label.
    2. Set the focus to the Edit Box.
 Press TAB to navigate to the shortcuts drop-down list.